Hannah Lim

-Hannah Lim (born November 19, 2004) is a Canadian-South Korean ice dancer who represents South Korea.
-With her skating partner, Ye Quan, she is the 2023 Autumn Classic bronze medalist and a two-time South Korean national champion (2024, 2025).
+Hannah Lim (born November 19, 2004) is a South Korean-Canadian ice dancer, who currently represents Canada with partner Zachary Lagha.

-At the junior level, Lim and Quan are the 2023 World Junior silver medalists, the 2022–23 Junior Grand Prix Final silver medalists, three-time ISU Junior Grand Prix medalists, and two-time South Korean Junior champions.

-Lim and Quan are the first South Korean ice dancers to win an ISU Grand Prix medal at either the senior or junior level.
+With her previous partner Ye Quan, Lim represented South Korea from 2021 to 2026, beginning with a successful junior career in which they were the 2023 World Junior silver medalists, the 2022–23 Junior Grand Prix Final silver medalists, three-time ISU Junior Grand Prix medalists, and two-time South Korean Junior champions (2022-23).
+They were the first South Korean ice dancers to win an ISU Grand Prix medal at either the senior or junior level.
+At the senior level, Lim/Quan were four-time ISU Challenger Series medalists and three-time South Korean national champions (2024, 2025, 2026).
+They represented South Korea at the 2026 Winter Olympics.

 Personal life

-Lim was born on November 19, 2004, in North York, Ontario to South Korean immigrant parents from Sinan County, South Jeolla.
+Lim was born on November 19, 2004, in North York, Ontario, Canada to South Korean immigrant parents from Sinan County, South Jeolla.
 She holds dual Canadian and South Korean citizenship.
-Lim's parents chose her name due to its ability to be easily transliterated in both English and Hangul.
+Lim's parents chose her name so it could be easily transliterated in both English and Hangul.
 She credits her parents with inspiring her to represent South Korea internationally.